 Each week consists of six days/seven nights starting on a Sunday evening and ending the following Sunday morning.

 The basic daily schedule begins with a late breakfast at 10 am, morning session at 11 am (90 minutes-2 hours), and lunch at 1 pm, followed by several hours of afternoon free time.
 The second half of the day resumes with a late afternoon session at 4 pm (90 minutes-3 hours), dinner at 7 pm, and the rest of the evening free with open social dancing starting around 9 pm.

-This routine is broken up each week by two formal nights (one of which includes a formal dinner), a range of optional electives and non-dance activities, a formal night with a formal dinner, and a morning off towards the second half of the week.
+This routine is broken up each week by a range of optional electives and non-dance activities, a formal night with a formal dinner, and a morning off towards the second half of the week.

 Candidates apply to the program and are grouped/placed into a specific week as part of the acceptance process.
 It is not possible to apply for a specific week and in fact the arrangement of the weeks is not predetermined and can change from year to year.

 Processing Blues applications involves a panel of approximately a half-dozen judges plus consultations with outside advisors, and can take upwards of 40 man-hours each year.

 Above all, if you do not have sample video or your video is not optimal for any reason (not current, hard to see, etc) then by far the best thing you can do is find or record new video to submit, following the directions on the application.